ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 // Add RSVP job types to existing switch statement
 // Use existing database connection and error handling
 // Follow established retry and logging patterns
-// All cron scheduling computed UTC; convert using match timezone on send
+// All notifications send immediately when jobs run (no quiet hours)
 ```

 10) Future Enhancements